Pope Francis is showing ‘slight improvement’ after pneumonia diagnosis, Vatican says

 By Christopher Lamb, Antonia Mortensen and Sharon Braithwaite, CNN

-(CNN) — Pope Francis is showing “slight improvement” after being diagnosed with pneumonia in both lungs, the Vatican said on Wednesday in its latest update on the 88-year-old pontiff’s health.

-His “clinical conditions are stable” and his blood tests show “a slight improvement, in particular of the inflammatory markers” the Vatican said.

-The announcement comes after the Vatican said Francis had a peaceful night in hospital.

-Francis, who has been hospitalized since last week after being plagued by a string of lung-related medical struggles, was diagnosed following a CT scan on Tuesday with tests continuing to indicate “a complex picture” for one of the oldest popes in the church’s history, the Vatican said.
+Francis has been hospitalized since last week after being plagued by a string of lung-related medical struggles.

+He had a CT scan and was diagnosed with pneumonia in both lungs on Tuesday, following an earlier diagnosis of “polymicrobial infection” of respiratory tract.
+The Vatican said at the time that the medical tests continued to indicate “a complex picture” for one of the oldest popes in the church’s history.

+On Wednesday, the Vatican described Francis’ clinical condition as “stable” and said his blood tests showed “a slight improvement, in particular of the inflammatory markers.”

-After breakfast, Francis read newspapers, “devoted himself to work activities with his closest collaborators” and received the Eucharist before lunch, the Vatican said.
+Francis got up and ate breakfast in an armchair on Thursday, the Vatican said.
+The update was similar to what was said on Wednesday, when the Vatican announced the pope had breakfast, read newspapers, “devoted himself to work activities with his closest collaborators” and received the Eucharist before lunch.

-A Vatican source told CNN Francis had been able to get out of his bed and sit in a chair in his hospital room.
+A source said on Thursday that the pope was accompanied by his “closest collaborators” at the hospital.

-He was also visited by Italy’s Prime Minister Giorgia Meloni on Wednesday, where she said she found him “alert and reactive.”
-In a statement, Meloni said: “We joked as always.
+He was previously visited by Italy’s Prime Minister Giorgia Meloni.
+In a statement following her visit on Wednesday, Meloni said she found Francis “alert and reactive.”
+“We joked as always.
 He hasn’t lost his proverbial sense of humor.”

-The Vatican said he met with Meloni for 20 minutes, and, according to Vatican spokesperson Matteo Bruni, Francis has not had any visitors other than his “closest collaborators.”
-Bruni told CNN the Pope is making decisions and signing things off while in hospital.

-On Monday, the Vatican said Francis had a “polymicrobial infection” of his respiratory tract that will require his treatment in hospital to be changed.

 “The results of the tests carried out in recent days and today have demonstrated a polymicrobial infection of the respiratory tract that has led to a further change in therapy,” the Vatican said in the Monday statement.